 How useful would that be?
-Sure, there’s some value in knowing what your question was, but you’re asking it to get an answer.
-The answer is the most important part—it gives you additional information that you need so that you can proceed with your task at hand.
+Sure, there’s some value in knowing what your question was, but the answer is the most important part.
+You can’t move forward without it.

 Why DNS response data matters